Mededdahby/Medicale-Center-App/README.md

-###Contributing
+##Contributing
 🤝 Contributions are welcome!
 If you'd like to contribute to the project, please follow these steps:

-#Fork the repository
+-Fork the repository
-#Create a new branch (git checkout -b feature/new-feature)
-#Commit your changes (git commit -am 'Add new feature')
-#Push to the branch (git push origin feature/new-feature)
-#Create a new Pull Request
+-Create a new branch (git checkout -b feature/new-feature) -Commit your changes (git commit -am 'Add new feature') -Push to the branch (git push origin feature/new-feature) -Create a new Pull Request

 ##License
 📄 Copyright © 2024 MedoxEddahby